 - Examples can they think of to support the score they have for each skill?

-It may then be helpful to ask your client to think of any similar situations they have been in.
-Now use that experience to support the score they gave themselves.
+It may then be helpful to ask your client to think of a range of different situations they have been in and use that experience to support the score they gave themselves.
 Then ask them to consider what they could do differently if they are ever in the same situation again.
 And get them to ask friends or family members to score their skills and look for any differences.

 The importance of skills

-A focus on skills is critical to our success in many different roles.
-Using a skills compass will help identify the key strengths that can be added to a CV or Resume.
-Many organizations will ideally look for a balance of both personal and interpersonal skills.
-They feel it helps us positively contribute to the working environment.
-It can also help us communicate effectively and enables us to work well with others.
+A focus on skills can be critical to our success in many different roles, so it may be a good time to explore this with your clients.
+Help them identify the key strengths that can be added to their CV or Resume as many organizations will ideally look for a balance of both personal and interpersonal skills.
+Especially as they may feel it helps us positively contribute to the working environment and can also help us communicate effectively so we can work well with others.

-To support you in your coaching sessions, we have published a Coaching Persona and InterPersonal Skills e-book.
-It guides you on how to coach individuals to identify their skills and strengths, or areas that need attention.
+To support you in your coaching sessions, we have published a Coaching Personal and InterPersonal Skills e-book.
+It guides you through a simple step-by-step process to explore and identify both personal and interpersonal skills, key strengths or areas that may need attention.

 Image: Thanks to John Moeses Bauan for sharing their work on Unsplash.